jools-r/jquery-cookiebar/README.md

 	}
 ```

-This runs the contained code if the cookie consent is `enabled` or `accepted`.
-If you wish to strictly test for `accepted`, pass that value as a second parameter:
+This runs the contained code if cookie consent is `enabled` or `accepted`.

+#### Checking for explicit consent

+As above but additionally pass in the value `accepted` like this:

 ```js
 	if (jQuery.cookieBar('cookies','accepted')) {